-Family Therapy & The Role of Family in Addiction Recovery
+What’s the Role of Family in Addiction Recovery?

 Family Therapy sessions occur once a week, typically by phone or ZOOM.
 These sessions and calls are based solely on the individual’s treatment plans and goals and the client will have signed a release of information for them to occur.
 Family sessions and family weekends are designed to facilitate the resolution of past problems, identify both the healthy and unhealthy family dynamics and establish new boundaries and patterns in order to support the client in recovery and relapse prevention.